ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 ## What other designs have been considered and what is the rationale for not choosing them?
 [alternate-designs]: #alternate-designs

-A previous version of the RFC did not have the `DifficultyAdjustment` struct and methods.
+A previous version of the RFC did not have the `AdjustedDifficulty` struct and methods.
 That design was easy to misuse, because each function had a complicated argument list.